singhalyogesh/truecaller-sdk-fs/README.md

   (Optional)
   In order to use a custom button instead of the default TrueButton call trueButton.onClick(trueButton) in its onClick listner.
 Make sure your button follow our visual guidelines.

+9. You can trigger the Truecaller profile verification dialog anywhere in your app flow by calling the following method -
+    ```java
+    TrueSDK.getInstance().getUserProfile()
+    ```

+10. (Optional) Truecaller SDK gives you the capability to customize the profile dialog in multiple Indian languages ( Refer list of supported languages [here](#supported-languages-for-profile-customization) ).
+To do so, add the following lines before calling the "getUserProfile()" method as mentioned in the above step -

+      ```java
+      Locale locale = new Locale("ru");
+      TrueSDK.getInstance().setLocale(locale);
+      ```
+     Note : In case the input locale is not supported, the profile will by default be shown in English language

+11. (Optional)
+    You can set a unique requestID for every profile request with `TrueSDK.getInstance().setRequestNonce(customHash);`

+    Note : The customHash must be a base64 URL safe string with a minimum character length of 8 and maximum of 64 characters

 ### Advanced and Optional

 #### A. Server side Truecaller Profile authenticity check [ for users who verified via Truecaller app consent flow ]